 Alameda Councilmembers Jim Oddie and Marilyn

-Ezzy Ashcraft with renters last year.
+Ezzy Ashcraft meeting with residents last month